 Launch your kayak at the boat ramp and paddle around Western Lake through the salt marsh ecosystem getting close to nature.

-For land lovers, stroll through the beautiful magnolia and scrub oaks trees along the nature trail.
-Or you can pedal your bike four miles through the pines on the trails.
+For land lovers, stroll through the beautiful magnolia and scrub oak trees along the nature trail.
+Or you can pedal your bike four miles for a biking adventure through the pines on the trails.

 Want to spend more than a few hours in this idyllic environment?
-Rent one of the 30 two-bedroom, one-bath cabins or 61 campsites with full hookups and spend the week.
+Rent one of the 30 two-bedroom, one-bath cabins or go camping on one of the 61 campsites with full hookups and spend the week.

 Kelly Plantation Golf Club

-Tucked between the Gulf of Mexico and the Choctawhatchee Bay on a former turpentine plantation, the Kelly Plantation Golf Club offers a Fred Couples designed 18-hole championship golf course.
+Tucked between the Gulf of Mexico and the Choctawhatchee Bay on a former turpentine plantation, the Kelly Plantation Golf Club offers an 18-hole championship golf course designed by Fred Couples.
 Golf Advisor name the golf club #21 for U.S. Golf Course amenities in 2020.
 Golf Magazine and Digest have also given the course similar praise.

 The Kelly Plantation Golf Club showcases a waterfront landscape along Choctawhatchee Bay that’s both challenging and enjoyable for all golfers.
 Prepare yourself to play on one of Florida’s most environmentally sensitive courses.
 Enjoy the swampy bayous, expansive contoured greens, and tricky manicured fairways.

-On those hot Northwest Florida days, be sure to grab a cold towel or chilled apple to keep you refreshed.
+On those hot Northwest Florida days, be sure to grab a cold towel or chilled apple to keep you refreshed while golfing.
 After your round, head to the Kelly Plantation’s Clubhouse.
 Enjoy a drink and complimentary popcorn and chips with salsa.

 Air Force Armament Museum